maxin-nk/Project3-Reproduction-Code-for-the-Recommender-Algorithm/README.md

 A simple, non-personalized baseline algorithm that recommends the same list of Top-n item recommendations to each user in terms of item popularity.

 # SLIM
+It is a linear model designed to compute Top-n recommendations by factorizing the item-item co-occurrence matrix under non-negativity L1 and L2 constraints.
+The learned item coefficients are used to sparsely aggregate past user interactions and predict the items recommended by users.

 # VAE
 It is a variational autoencoder architecture that first projects sparse user interaction vectors onto a potential distribution space, which is later used to generate probability distributions for all items.MultiVAE employs polynomial likelihood and different regularization procedures involving linear annealing.